 Section 4(3) sets out the guiding principles which a bank must observe when calculating the deposit base for the contributions payable to the Deposit Guarantee Fund, i.e. the report referred to in the Regulation on Statements of Financial Institutions under the Financial Supervision Act 2011.
 In contrast to the calculations requested under Section 4(2), a bank must include deposits whose DGS eligibility cannot be determined with certainty, in order to ensure that contributions are not set too low relative to the actual deposits covered.
 In this case, therefore, the balances of the following deposits must be included in the deposit base for the quarterly report:

-- i Deposits held on behalf of third parties; - ii Deposits associated with money laundering; - iii Deposits that are the subject of a legal dispute;
+- i.
+Deposits held on behalf of third parties; - ii.
+Deposits whose eligibility for the DGS cannot be established with a high degree of certainty;